-Vanguard's founder Jack Bogle once said: "common sense tells us that performance comes and goes, but costs go on forever."
+Vanguard's founder Jack Bogle once said: 'common sense tells us that performance comes and goes, but costs go on forever.'
+Here are five things you should know about fees before you invest in ETFs.

 Lower costs can translate into better performance for investors over time as the higher the fees, the more impact they'll have on investment returns.